scottzach1/Project-Beans/hardware_package/prototyping/gimbal/README.md

 * Added structural support to servo mounts.
 * Screw holes added  to mounts.
 * Created Assembly.
+* added anchor for wire that attaches to servo lever.
 * May require changes based on selected bolts.